 Besides their snoring, they are remarkably quiet apart from the occasional bark!
 They are known for being fiercely loyal to their owners, staying close by them through thick and thin.
 While they get along with all people, their owners are their first love.
 The female is known for caring and protecting children, making her a fantastic family dog, as she blends seamlessly with the children.

-Unlike other dog breeds, this breed is not very understanding household pets or other dogs.
+Unlike other dog breeds, this breed does not understand household pets or other dogs.
 It is crucial to early socialize your dog to avoid this initial nervousness eliciting a negative reaction.
 Although small dogs bark more than they bite, they should be trained and socialized like any other dog.

 Caring For Your Frenchton